realTronsi/turr/brainstorm.md

 You get super energy from killing other players and draining 20% of their super energy if they had any Super energy DOES NOT naturally generate

+#Earth III Tower - Teleporter
+Stay in it without moving for 1 second to be teleported to a random spot on the arena

 # Rank Ideas